nestjs/docs.nestjs.com/content/recipes/crud.md

 ##### This chapter applies only to TypeScript

-[Nestjsx/crud](https://github.com/nestjsx/crud) helps you create CRUD controllers and services with ease and provides a bunch of the features for your RESTful API out of the box:
+[CRUD](https://github.com/nestjsx/crud) package (`@nestjsx/crud`) helps you create CRUD controllers and services with ease and provides a bunch of the features for your RESTful API out of the box:

-* Database agnostic extendable CRUD controllers.
+* Database agnostic extendable CRUD controller
 * Query string parsing with filtering, pagination, sorting, relations, nested relations, cache, etc.
-* Framework agnostic package with query builder for frontend usage.
+* Framework agnostic package with query builder for frontend usage
-* Query, path params and DTO validation.
+* Query, path params and DTO validation
-* Overriding controller methods with ease.
+* Overriding controller methods with ease
-* Tiny but powerful configuration (including global configuration).
+* Tiny but powerful configuration (including global configuration)
-* Additional helper decorators.
+* Additional helper decorators
-* Swagger documentation.
+* Swagger documentation

-> warning **Notice** So far, `Nestjsx/crud` only supports `TypeORM`, but other ORMs like `Sequelize` and `Mongoose` will be included in the near future.
+> warning **Notice** So far, `@nestjsx/crud` only supports `TypeORM`, but other ORMs like `Sequelize` and `Mongoose` will be included in the near future.
 So in this article, you'll learn how to create CRUD controllers and services using `TypeORM`.
 We assume that you have already successfully installed and set up the `@nestjs/typeorm` package.
 To learn more, see [here](/techniques/sql).

 #### Getting started